ryanshiroma/baseball-audio-cheating-detection/README.md

 two caveats that may not indicate cheating:
 - the announcers may say the pitch type out load if they are aware of whats coming next
 - the model may learn from the presence of a bat sound if a player is more succesfull with a certain type of pitch.

+NOTE:training loss is higher than validation loss because of the way tensorflow calculates loss at different stages of the epoch as well as as dropout.
 ![Loss](/docs/loss.png)

 ![Accuracy](/docs/accuracy.png)